 Should you focus solely on your blog, forgetting about social media?

-There is no definitive answer but there is a clear approach if you accept the points above: social media should be cultivated just like always keeping in mind that the blog that cannot be set aside for third-party platforms.
+There is no definitive answer but there is a clear approach if you accept the points above.

 If you have a blog, it’s genius for your business’s keywords.
 For showing content and ‘activity’ in your business.
-If you have social media only, you have nowhere to point uses who are having a quick look at your social media.
+If you have social media only, you have nowhere to point uses who are having a quick.

 You post a photo of an event or product on social media – great.
 But it’s so much better if they can click on it to read much more about that event or product.
 Sometimes an excerpt is all that’s need – but all the time?
 No.

-These two methods are integrated and support each other but the future is built on real content to be “exploited” in the long run.
+These two methods are integrated and support each other.
+The future is built on real content to be “exploited” in the long run.
 For Google to gather it, index it and read it.
 Just like you have just read this.
 And we thank you for doing so.